 Create a documentation folder with reference photos, color schemes, and historical information about your subject.
 Judges appreciate when you can explain why you made certain choices.

 Clean your model thoroughly with a soft brush and dust it.
-Check that all components are still securely attached.
-Loose parts during evaluation make a poor impression.
+Check that all parts are still securely attached.
+Loose parts during judging make a poor impression.

 Test your presentation setup at home.
 Ensure good lighting and a neutral background that makes your model stand out.
 Dark models show better against a light background.